-To measure the effect of the countries' variability regarding their degree of readiness for handling and dealing with the disease, the composite INFORM COVID risk index, published by the European Commission, is used.
-It is an adapted version of the epidemic risk index which provides scores for countries according to the degree of risk arising from a taxonomy of indicators capturing demographic, economic, socio-economic, and institutional rigidities like, among others; the level of awareness, population density, proportion of population at increased risk of severe COVID disease, economic vulnerability, and access to health care as well as governance.
-These types of rigidities are lumped into three sub-indices, namely the hazard and exposure, vulnerability, and lack of coping capacity indices.
+To measure the effect of the countries' variability regarding their degree of readiness for handling and dealing with the disease, the composite INFORM COVID-19 risk index, published by the European Commission, is used.
+It is an adapted version of the epidemic risk index, which provides scores for countries according to the degree of risk arising from a taxonomy of indicators capturing demographic, economic, socio-economic, and institutional rigidities such as: the level of awareness, population density, proportion of the population with an increased risk of severe COVID-19, economic vulnerability, and access to health care as well as governance, among others.
+These types of rigidities are lumped into three sub-indices, namely hazard and exposure, vulnerability, and lack of coping capacity.
 The index covers such sources of strains that existed before the pandemic outbreak in each country and that could highly limit effective national response to the crisis resulting in health and humanitarian hazards.
-The lower the score the better the country in each of the three dimensions in handling the pandemic (Poljanšek et al., 2020).
+The lower the score, the better the country in each of the three dimensions in handling the pandemic (Poljanšek et al., 2020).
 Since the vulnerability sub index includes FI within its measurements, it was excluded from the analysis to avoid potential endogeneity problems.
-The analysis thus includes the other two sub-indices, namely; hazard and exposure and lack of coping capacity.
+The analysis thus includes the other two sub-indices: hazard and exposure and lack of coping capacity.

-Yemen, Djibouti, Libya, Syria, Palestine, and Lebanon had the highest risk scores15 within the MENA region for COVID coping capacities reflecting the institutional (governance and corruption) as well as health related infrastructure deficiencies (Figure 12)16.
-Bahrain, Yemen, Djibouti, Palestine, Oman and Qatar had the worst scores compared to other MENA countries in COVID hazard and exposure index which covers demographic aspects as well as sanitation and hygiene (Figure 13)17.
-It is worth noting that Lebanon, Yemen, Palestine and Djibouti have been classified as having "high" COVID risk regarding preparedness (grasping the 3 dimensions), whereas "Low" degree of risk characterized high
+Yemen, Djibouti, Libya, Syria, Palestine, and Lebanon had the highest risk scores15 within the MENA region for COVID-19 coping capacities, reflecting the institutional (governance and corruption) as well as health-related infrastructure deficiencies.16 Bahrain, Yemen, Djibouti, Palestine, Oman, and Qatar had the worst scores compared to other MENA countries in the COVID-19 hazard and exposure index, which covers demographic aspects as well as sanitation and hygiene (Figure 12).17 It is worth noting that Lebanon, Yemen, Palestine, and Djibouti have been classified as having a "high" COVID-19 risk regarding preparedness (grasping the three dimensions), whereas a "low" degree of risk characterized high-income countries in the region (Qatar, Saudi Arabia, UAE, Oman, and Israel) and all the rest lied in the "medium" range (Poljanšek et al, 2020).